MBA/Masters Program in Computer Science (MPCS)

 Advanced Alternatives: Analysis of Financial Time Series; Financial Econometrics; Statistical Insight into Marketing, Consulting, and Entrepreneurship; Data Mining; or any PhD-level statistics

 The MS in computer science degree has two prerequisite (immersion) courses (100 units).
 A student must fulfill either through course completion or placement exams.
-Offered in both Autumn and Winter Quarters, they are: MPCS 50101 Concepts of Programming and MPCS 50103 Mathematics for Computer Science (Discrete Math).
+Prerequisite courses: MPCS 50101 Concepts of Programming and MPCS 50103 Mathematics for Computer Science (Discrete Math).

 200 units of credit in MPCS prerequisite classes (programming and math), if needed

 400 units of credit in MPCS core courses (including one programming, one algorithms, and two systems classes)